 Not far away are another couple of engravings: “Upon an adjacent rock surface to tlie westward are cut a whale and a man; the former has a groove one inch wide and half an inch deep, rubhed smooth; the man is more weathered, and probably was not so deeply cut, but has the same characteristics” (Campbell).

-A short distance further, I cross Wakehurst Parkway to visit one of the old trig stations (TS10638 WAKEHURST).
+A short distance further, I cross the Wakehurst Parkway to visit the old Jones Trig Station (TS2636).
 It’s easily accessed via a short, informal track from a small clearing where the Manly Dam Mountain Bike Trail starts).

-After re-crossing the Wakehurst Parkway I continue along the Engraving Track.
+After re-crossing the Wakehurst Parkway I return to the Engraving Track, as I continue along the Bantry Bay Loop.
 It’s not the most exciting or interesting track, with a constant drone of traffic in the background.
 Although there are nice glimpses of the city skyline and North Sydney in the distance.

 After about 3km and just before reaching Seaforth Oval, I turn right (west) onto the Timber Getters Trail, a historic logging track that was used in the 1850s when timber was logged in ‘The Big Forest’ owned by James Harris French.